skip to content

 Search by Algolia

-If consent is given in spite of the objections the objector can appeal in writing to the Environment, Resources and Development Court against the consent within fifteen days.
-There is also a further appeal to the Supreme Court if an appeal fails.
-This must be lodged within thirty days, see Local Government and Planning, Appeals.
+If consent is given despite concerns being raised a third party can appeal in writing to the Environment, Resources and Development Court against the consent within 15 business days, see Local Government and Planning, Appeals.

 Where a neighbour persists with an activity in contravention of planning requirements and the council will not take action to prevent this illegal use, any citizen may complain to Ombudsman SA that the council will not do its duty.
 All complaints about local councils or Government departments may be referred to Ombudsman SA.